The Ultimate Guide To Creating an MVP for Your Startup

 On top of leveraging an MVP into additional funding for your firm, or the specific project; an MVP also gives your company a way to conduct market focus-groups.
 This allows you to garner real end-user feedback on the solution provided and the overall direction of the application.
 These insights can be used to further inform your team on the features and trends most impactful to the target market, and how to finish the development process.

 When garnering user-feedback or running focus-groups, there are a few important things to keep in mind.
-Keeping these elements in mind can help your team maximize the value that these activities in the development process yield.
+Keeping these elements in mind can help your team maximize the value that these activities in the development process field.
 For example, when running a focus group with an MVP, your team should consider including a basic version of the UX.
 This will help the focus-group.
 It helps them understand the flow of the application, how the app presents information to the user, and more.

 Running focus groups and testing the MVP in a variety of demographics is a best-practice by all considerations.
 This practice is important because it will help you and your team avoid common pitfalls in app development.
 One of the most common traps that mobile app developers often fall into is known as the ‘assumption trap’.
 This is the ‘trap’ that mobile app developers fall into when they believe they already know what the end-consumer wants.